pmean/build-website/text/06/SmallSample.md

 an unexpectedly low or high response to totally destroy your all-or-nothing response.
 And ask yourself an honest question.
-If the treatment I am considering is so powerful that it is likely to produce an all-or-nothing response, wouldn\'t you already know that?
+If the treatment I am considering is so powerful that it is likely to produce an all-or-nothing response, wouldn't you already know that?
 Typically we research problems where the effects are subtle rather than pronounced.
 Most treatments that produce an all-or-nothing response have probably already been discovered by someone else.

-But let\'s be a bit more pragmatic.
+But let's be a bit more pragmatic.
 I assume that the data has already been collected.
 If so, go ahead and analyze the data.
 It costs you nothing to perform the analysis.
 Be sure to report the confidence interval rather than the p-value, because you need to alert your readers that a sample of 9 has very poor precision.
-Your conclusions will be ambiguous and generally uninformative and you will end up saying something like \"Although we did not reject the null hypothesis, we are unsure if this is because there truly is no difference between the two groups or if it is just a reflection of the inadequate sample size.\" What an awful thing to have to admit.
+Your conclusions will be ambiguous and generally uninformative and you will end up saying something like "Although we did not reject the null hypothesis, we are unsure if this is because there truly is no difference between the two groups or if it is just a reflection of the inadequate sample size."
+What an awful thing to have to admit.

 If the data has not been collected yet, ask yourself if it is worth your